jdstamp/sme-supplementary/README.md

-# Supplementary Data for "TITLE PLACEHOLDER"
+# Supplementary Data for "Sparse modeling of interactions enables fast detection of genome-wide epistasis in biobank-scale studies"

-This repository provides the source code of SME as well as the full list of summary statistics for the genome-wide interaction analysis using SME to study UK Biobank traits.
+This repository provides the source code of the sparse marginal epistasis test (SME) as well as the full list of summary statistics for the genome-wide interaction analysis using SME to study
+UK Biobank traits.

 1. **sme_1.0.0.tar.gz** - source code